OverviewKey FactsSymptomsCausesRisk factorsDiagnosisPreventionSpecialist to visitTreatmentHome-careComplicationsAlternatives therapiesFAQsReferences

 Weight-loss surgeries such as gastric bypass surgery, reduce the size of the stomach.
 This can lead to poor absorption of Vitamin D.

-Get to know more closely about the weight loss surgeries and who can go for it.
+Learn more closely about the weight loss surgeries and who can go for them.

 Genetic or endocrine disorders